 As the Government reopened the economy, they supported people to get back to work.
 From the beginning of August, furloughed workers were able to return to work part-time with employers being asked to pay a percentage towards the salaries of their furloughed staff.
 During the 2nd Lockdown, this flexibility continues.

 The employer payments will substitute the contribution the government is currently making, ensuring that staff continue to receive 80% of their salary, up to £2,500 a month.

 Chancellor Rishi Sunak said:

 “Our Coronavirus Job Retention Scheme has protected millions of jobs and businesses across the UK during the outbreak – and I’ve been clear that I want to avoid a cliff edge and get people back to work in a measured way.

 This extension and the changes we are making to the scheme will give flexibility to businesses while protecting the livelihoods of the British people and our future economic prospects.”

-New statistics published today revealed the job retention scheme has protected 7.5 million workers and almost 1 million businesses.
+New statistics published in July revealed the job retention scheme has protected 7.5 million workers and almost 1 million businesses.